 Ever found yourself raising a glass in a foreign land, only to draw a blank on how to say ‘cheers’?
 Well, if you’re planning a jaunt to Estonia or simply love picking up quirky new phrases, then learning how to say cheers in Estonian is a must!
 Ready to impress the locals and let them hear your seemingly “like-a-native” way of saying terviseks (or to health)?
 If yes, then keep reading below!

 Ever been so captivated by a place that you transform into a low-key stalker?
 Yeah, that was me in Estonia.
 I’d landed in Tallinn, bewitched by its medieval towers and cobblestone streets.
-But as any seasoned traveler knows, to truly understand a place, you need to follow the locals — not in a creepy way, just… you know, in an ‘I-want-to-experience-this-place-like-a-local’ sort of vibe.
+But as any seasoned Estonian traveler knows, to truly understand a place, you need to follow the locals — not in a creepy way, just… you know, in an ‘I-want-to-experience-this-place-like-a-local’ sort of vibe.

 So, I did.

 From cozy cafes to bustling markets, I discreetly trailed behind, soaking in their daily rituals.
 But the real revelation came one chilly evening at a rustic tavern.
-As I nestled into a dimly lit corner, I witnessed a rich tapestry of the Estonian drinking culture unfold before me.
+As I nestled into a dimly lit corner, I witnessed a rich tapestry of the Estonian food and drink culture unfold before me.
 Glasses raised high, laughter echoing, and that one word repeatedly toasted: “Terviseks“.
 It wasn’t just a cheers; it was an embrace of community, tradition, and a heartfelt wish for good health.
 That night, amidst the clinking of glasses, I realized I wasn’t just a tourist.
 For once, I felt like I was part of an age-old Estonian ritual, and it felt, well… magical.

 And so, if you’re going to ask me for a tip, here’s what I have for you: If you truly want to unravel the heart of Estonia, sidestep those touristy trails and venture into the world of local drinking rituals!